 Some examples of Malignant Tumors are:

 - Carcinoma (skin or tissues that line body organs get affected

-- Sarcoma (connective tissue such as cartilage, bones, fats, nerves)
+- Sarcoma (connective tissue such as cartilage, bones, fats, and nerves)

 - Germ cell tumor (tumors arise from a germ cell)